florishafkenscheid/factorio-benchmarks/benchmarks/uncommon-stone-miners/README.md

 Voiding with landfill is 56% more performant.

-Using an RS latch to turn on / off the miner makes a 3.9% improvement so still relevant.
+Using an RS latch to turn on / off the miner makes a slight improvement so still relevant.